Our history and who we are

 June 1, 2009: Moved to 45 Rundle St, Kent Town.
 Just 300 metres from the famous Adelaide Parklands.
 Reason for this move was that the we were co-renting with another company at 65 Nelson St, they moved out and we did not need 500 square metres of facility.

 March 1, 2011: A very sad day in the history of this company.
 Carey Harmer left Sea Optics by no choice of his own or that of Sea Optics, due to the economic conditions and immense world wide competition.
-He continues to do almost all of the servicing requirements for Sea Optics and I hope to get him back someday in the future.
+We hope to get him back someday in the future.

 May 24, 2011.
 Sea Optics moved into current shop at 519 Portrush Rd, Glenunga.
 It is a small shop compared to all the others, but never-the-less, nothing has changed.
 It is the future and the downsizing of the shop allows Sea Optics to fight harder and harder in an ever changing and demanding world.